NZMSA/2021-Phase-2/2. Backend/Docs/2-azure-sql-database.md

 ![2-azure-sql-database/Untitled%204.png](2-azure-sql-database/Untitled%204.png)

-- You should have something similar to this.
+- You should have something similar to this (Australia East is where we are closest).
+Make sure you note down your username and password

 ![2-azure-sql-database/Untitled%205.png](2-azure-sql-database/Untitled%205.png)